Concordium/concordium.github.io/source/shared/smart-contracts/general/contract-schema.rst

 can be difficult to make sense of the bytes.
 This is especially the case when inspecting a complex return value from or passing a complex parameters to a smart contract function.
-In the latter case, the bytes should either be serialized from structured data or written manually.
+In the latter case, the byte array should either be serialized from structured data or written manually.

 The solution for avoiding manual parsing of bytes is to capture this information